How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white to cream tinged, oval, unscored tablet, embossed "347" on one side and "250" on the other side, contains cefprozil 250 mg.
+Each white-to-cream, oval, unscored tablet, embossed "347" on one side and "250" on the other side, contains cefprozil 250 mg.
 Nonmedicinal ingredients: hypromellose, magnesium stearate, methylcellulose, microcrystalline cellulose, polyethylene glycol, polysorbate 80, sodium starch glycolate, and titanium dioxide.

 Each beige, oval, unscored tablet, embossed "348" on one side and "500" on the other side, contains cefprozil 500 mg.
 Nonmedicinal ingredients: ferric oxide yellow, hypromellose, magnesium stearate, methylcellulose, microcrystalline cellulose, polyethylene glycol, polysorbate 80, sodium starch glycolate, and titanium dioxide.